awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

 + `1` – `Presume commit`\.
 Any MSDTC in\-doubt transactions are presumed to have committed\.
 + `2` – `Presume abort`\.
 Any MSDTC in\-doubt transactions are presumed to have stopped\.

-For more information, see [in\-doubt xact resolution Server Configuration Option](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/in-doubt-xact-resolution-server-configuration-option) in the Microsoft documentation\.
+For more information, see [in\-doubt xact resolution server configuration option](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/in-doubt-xact-resolution-server-configuration-option) in the Microsoft documentation\.

 #### Console<a name="ModifyParam.MSDTC.Console"></a>